-Logic gaps are unhealthy to your project’s narrative
+Logic jumps are unhealthy to your project’s narrative

 The presence of logic jumps in the narrative of your research grant is highly discouraged.
 Such logic gaps require the reviewers to guess or assume what may be the logical step from one point to another.